-After completion of TCOM129 students are eligible to take the A+ national certification exam
+After completion of TCOM129 students are eligible to take the A+ national certification exam or developmental courses.

 After completion of TCOM130 and TCOM131 students are eligible to take the Cisco CCENT exam.

 After completion of TCOM132 and TCOM133 students are eligible to take the Cisco CCNA exam.